simonsankar/free-market-wins/Mixed Law.md

 i.e. resolving [[Conflicts]] by _permitting aggression in arbitrary situations_
 General types:
-1. consequentialism - he whose victory would yield the best outcome is he who should win the conflict at hand _(classed-based)_
+1. consequentialism/utilitarianism - he whose victory would yield the best outcome is he who should win the conflict at hand _(classed-based)_

 2. racism - he who is fighting for the interests of the preferred race is he who should win the conflict at hand _(classed-based)_